Aaron Straup Cope

 Professional Objective

 The promise of the Internet is to be a bridge for cross-pollinating peoples, ideas and communities.
-I am looking for opportunities to design and build the tools that will continue to realize the Idea of the network.
+I am looking for opportunities to design and build the tools that will continue to realize the idea of the network as a public good.

 Core Competencies